Simulations of spin-driven AGN jets in gas-rich galaxy mergers: Introduction

 In the past decade or so, significant improvements have been made to the numerical models used in such simulations, increasing their physical accuracy and allowing more complex processes to be included.
 For example, recent idealised merger simulations are now able to include explicit models of stellar feedback alongside detailed models of the interstellar medium (ISM) that capture its multiphase structure \citep{2013Hopkins+,2021Moreno+,2022Li+}.

 AGN feedback is believed to operate in, perhaps, two distinct modes, taking the form of either massive, wide-angle winds or highly-energetic, relativistic jets \citep[see e.g.,][for reviews of AGN feedback]{2007NulsenMcNamara, 2012Fabian, 2015kingPounds, 2018Harrison+}.
 Recent observations have also shown that ionised outflows may, in fact, be more prevalent and have a greater effect on the surrounding ISM in cases where the radio emission is compact \citep{2015Harrison+,2015Morganti+}.
 Such powerful expulsions of energy {\it during} the merger process clearly have the potential to dramatically alter the properties of the galaxies before coalescence as well as those of the final remnant and its surroundings.
 Indeed, numerical simulations of idealised mergers have shown that black hole feedback in the form of AGN winds produces elliptical galaxies that are in much better agreement with observations \citep[for seminal papers on this, see][]{2005DiMatteo+,2005Springel+,2005Springelb+}.

-While there have been a number of simulations exploring the evolution of jets in isolated disc galaxies and their interactions with the ISM \citep{2011WagnerBicknell, 2012Gaibler+, 2016Mukherjee+, 2016Bieri+,2021Talbot+,2022Talbot+}, the effects of kinetic AGN jet feedback in merging galaxies remains largely unexplored.
+There is now a significant body of simulation work that explores the evolution and effects of AGN jets in idealised galaxy cluster setups \citep{2017BourneSijacki,2017Weinberger+,2018Ehlert+,2019Beckmann+, 2021Su+} and also in disc galaxies, including the interactions of these jets with the ISM \citep{2011WagnerBicknell, 2012Gaibler+, 2016Mukherjee+, 2016Bieri+,2021Talbot+,2022Talbot+}.
+The effects of kinetic AGN jet feedback in merging galaxies, however, remains largely unexplored.

 Galaxy mergers are expected to lead to the formation of SMBH binaries.
 The low-frequency gravitational waves emitted during the inspiral, merger and ringdown of such binaries is one of the key targets of the LISA mission \citep{2017Amaro-Seoane+} which is sensitive to the coalescence of SMBHs in the mass range $10^{4-7}\, {\rm M_\odot}$ all the way out to $z \approx 20$ \citep{2019Colpi+}.
 Detecting merging SMBHs that host discernible radio jets is incredibly difficult and, to date, only a few dual radio AGN candidates have been observed \citep[see e.g.][]{2017Kharb+,2017Bansal+,2018Britzen+,2021Dey+,2022MGopal-Krishna+}.
 Large-scale surveys in the radio, carried out by upcoming observatories such as the Next Generation Very Large Array (ngVLA) and the Square Kilometre Array (SKA), however, will significantly increase the number of dual AGN observed at sub-kpc separations \citep{2015Paragi+}.
 Data from these instruments will also provide new insights into the nature and properties of AGN jets, particularly at low frequencies.
 With X-ray missions such as Athena and Lynx on the horizon, as well as the newly operational JWST, the multimessenger study of merging SMBHs will become a reality.